selimssevgi/learning/scala/myreference/oop/case-class.md

 - Case classes are standard classes with a special modifier: case

 - case classes can extend other classes, including trait and case classes
+- why not make all classes case classes if they too awesome?
 - case classes cannot be subclassed

 - One of the most common reason for creating case classes is the